Does your brain feel out of order? Here are 10 tips for coping and living with brain fog while searching for the root cause.

 1. Find your brain fog triggers.

 I know… this is the most obvious and hardest piece of advice to follow.
 It is MUCH easier said than done and can take a lot of time and observation.
-But having brain fog on a consistent basis for months or years will eventually show some patterns.
+But having brain fog on a consistent basis for months or years is a sign your body is using to tell you something is wrong.

 You’ll especially want to pay attention to: